The Community Composting Program at Koiner Farm is creating a truly closed-loop, micro-food system in the East Silver Spring neighborhood.

 OF COMPOSTING AT KOINER FARM

 The Composting System at Koiner Farm is a coordinate and scheduled system.
-Please do your best to abide by the Rules and Regs of this program, in order to keep scraps moving through the system.
+Please do your best to abide by the Rules and Regs of this program, in order to keep your kitchen scraps moving through the system smoothly.

 RULE #1